Cycling holiday Amsterdam to Bruges

 Arrival information

-Boarding is between 12:30 PM and 1:30 PM.
+Boarding is on Thursday between 12:30 PM and 1:30 PM.
 You can recognise the barge by the banner with Cycletours written on it.
 The name of your barge is printed on the voucher, which you will receive separately.
 After arrival there’s coffee and tea on board.
 Other drinks are also available against cash payment.
-If you want you can bring your luggage in advance: from noon onwards.
+If you want you can bring your luggage in advance: from 11:30 AM onwards.

 The mooring place of the barge in Amsterdam is harbour Oosterdok; zip-code 1011 VX (near the Science Center: ‘Nemo’, Oosterdok 2).